sharat87/prestige/docs/content/guides/response-pane.md

+---
+description: >
+  The response pane is where the results of a request execution show up in the Prestige HTTP Client.
+---

 # The Response Pane

 The Response pane shows up the first time we execute a request.
 It shows the following details of the latest executed